Foundational Books on Qualitative Methods

 Ethics of Qualitative Research

 Sometimes in qualitative research, the researcher is confronted with ethical dilemmas that s/he must reflect on before undertaking the work.
-In other moments, it is possible that the researcher must grapple with the costs or benefits of their research project when writing the methodology section of his or her project.
+In other moments, it is possible that the researcher must grapple with the costs or benefits of their research project when writing the methodology section of their project.
 These readings are primers on ethics in qualitative research that encourage reflexivity in on-the-ground research projects.

 Overview.
 Cassell, Joan.
 1978.
 “Risks and Benefits to Subjects of Fieldwork.”
 The American Sociologist 13: 134-43.